Information Session participation. It is mandatory that you participate in either an online or face-to-face information session.

-Take the TEAS (Test of Essential Academic Skills).
-AFTER applicant has attended an information session, they then may take the TEAS on the Brenham campus.
+Take the ATI TEAS (Test of Essential Academic Skills).
+After an applicant has participated in an information session, the TEAS may be taken on the Brenham campus in February and March.
 Those individuals applying to the Vocational Nursing Program on the Brenham campus may only take the computer version of the TEAS.
-The test will cover basic algebra math, reading skills (reading comprehension, vocabulary, and sentence structure / grammar) and science.
-TEAS Study Manual Version V can be purchased online at https://www.atitesting.com/Solutions/PreNursingSchool/TEAS.aspx.
-Applicants must score a minimum score of 33.3 % on science and a minimum score of 50% on all other sections of the test in order to be considered for admission into the program.
-Instructions for taking the TEAS will be given during the information session.
+The test will cover Math, Reading, English and Science.
+ATI TEAS Study Manual 6th Edition can be purchased online at http://www.atitesting.com/ati_store/TEAS-Products.aspx

 Begin Immunizations that you may need including Hepatitis B. The Hepatitis B immunization series takes up to six months to complete.
-Applicants for the program must have their first Hepatitis B injection no later than March 1st, the second injection no later than April 1st, and the third injection prior to the first day of class.
+Applicants for the program must have their first Hepatitis B injection no later than February 1st, the second injection no later than March 1st, and the third injection no later than July 1st.
+After completing the series, a quantitative titer is performed to confirm established immunity.
+If not immune, a repeat of the Hepatitis B Series is required.
 Applicants who have not completed the Hepatitis B series by the first class day will no longer be admitted into the program.
 Click here for immunization information

 Apply for Financial Aid if needed.
 Click here for Financial Aid Information.

-Complete the Allied Health Program Student Application for the Fall 2014 program and turn in by the deadline date made known at the information session.
-The application is only distributed at the information session.
-You must also submit a high school transcript, diploma or GED certificate with the application.
+Complete the Allied Health Program Student Application and turn in by the deadline date made known at the information session.
+The application is only distributed upon completion of the information session.
+A high school transcript, diploma or GED certificate is also required with the application.